 The Court can order the spouse who pays alimony to maintain a life insurance policy to secure the alimony award should he or she die before the alimony period ends.

 Similar to issues concerning child custody/timesharing and child support, the parties can agree upon the length and amount of alimony.
-Green Law, P.A. has extensive experience representing spouses who are seeking alimony, as well as those who are challenging it.
-Please contact Green Law, P.A. to schedule a consultation with an experienced Florida alimony attorney.
+Tampa Bay Divorce Firm has extensive experience representing spouses who are seeking alimony, as well as those who are challenging it.
+Please contact Tampa Bay Divorce Firm to schedule a consultation with an experienced Florida alimony attorney.